White Shark (novel)

-White Shark is a 1994 novel by author Peter Benchley, famous for Jaws, The Island, Beast and The Deep.
-It is similar to Jaws, but it does not feature a shark, despite what the title suggests.
+White Shark is a 1994 novel by author Peter Benchley, famous for Jaws, The Island, Beast, and The Deep.
+White Shark is similar to Jaws but does not feature a shark, let alone a white shark, despite what the title suggests; the phrase is the codename of a weapon.
 To avoid confusion and to capitalize on the miniseries adaptation, the book was republished as Creature in 1997.

 Plot

-At the close of World War II, Nazi scientist Ernst Kruger perfects a biological weapon he calls Der Weisse Hai ("the White Shark").
+At the close of World War II, Nazi scientist Ernst Kruger perfects a biological weapon he calls der Weisse Hai ('the White Shark').
 The weapon is packed in a casket-like box and loaded aboard a German submarine to escape the Allied capture of Germany.
-When the submarine is attacked and sunk in the Atlantic Ocean, all hands, including Kruger, and the box containing Der Weisse Hai are lost at sea.
+When the submarine is attacked and sunk in the Atlantic Ocean, everyone onboard (including Kruger) and the box containing the casket are lost at sea.

-Decades later, unsuspecting divers discover the wreckage of the German submarine and recover the box, becoming the Great White Shark's first victims and inadvertently releasing it into the waters off Long Island, where it kills sea mammals, pets and random people.
-The novel's protagonist, a marine biologist named Dr. Simon Chase, examines several of the victim's corpses and concludes that the attacker can't be a sea creature, since its teeth and claws leave metallic traces.
+Decades later, unsuspecting divers discover the wreckage of the German submarine and recover the box, becoming the der Weisse Hai's first victims and inadvertently releasing it into the waters off Long Island, where it kills sea mammals, pets, and random people.
+The novel's protagonist is a marine biologist, Dr. Simon Chase.
+Chase examines several of the victims' corpses and concludes that the attacker can not be a sea creature, since its teeth and claws leave metallic traces.
+He receives assistance from Dr. Amanda Mays, another marine biologist who is visiting to observe gray whales and uses cameras mounted on trained sea lions to aid in this observation.

-The creature's exact nature is not described or revealed until near the climax, when Jacob Franks, a Holocaust survivor, tracks down the protagonist and reveals he was forced to assist Kruger's experiments to create an amphibious human to act as the ultimate commando soldier.
-All of Kruger's test subjects were too weak to survive the experiments, until they were given a psychotic SS officer and ex-Olympic triathlete, who was surgically altered and psychologically manipulated into becoming Der Weisse Hai, including the implantation of steel claws and teeth.
-Before sealing him into the box, Kruger also put the Shark into a hibernation state, which enabled him to survive the decades following the war.
-Franks also explains that Kruger had taught the Shark to drain his lungs and breathe air, but not how to reverse the process, meaning that once the Shark comes ashore, he will be unable to return to the water.
+The creature's exact nature is not described or revealed until near the climax, when Jacob Franks, a Holocaust survivor, tracks down Chase and reveals he was forced to assist Kruger's experiments to create an amphibious human to act as the ultimate commando soldier.
+All of Kruger's test subjects were too weak to survive the experiments, until he was given a psychotic SS officer and ex-Olympic triathlete.
+The subject was surgically altered and psychologically manipulated into becoming der Weisse Hai, including the implantation of steel claws and teeth.
+Before sealing him into the box, Kruger also put the hybrid creature into a hibernation state, which enabled him to survive the decades following the war.
+Franks also explains that Kruger had taught the creature to drain his lungs and breathe air, but not how to reverse the process, meaning that once the creature comes ashore, he will be unable to return to the water.
 Alarmed, Chase reveals to Franks that this has already occurred.

-Chase and his helper lure the Shark into a decompression chamber and explode him.
+Chase and his helper lure der Weisse Hai into a decompression chamber and explode him.